 Trent Parker, PhD

-Associate Consultant
+Senior Associate Consultant

-Trent has a background in reaction calorimetry and dispersion modeling, with experience identifying optimal operating regions for chemical reactions and performing dispersion modeling to identify potential hazards associated with incompatible chemicals being combined.
+Trent has a research background in reaction calorimetry and dispersion modeling, with experience identifying optimal operating regions for chemical reactions and performing dispersion modeling to identify potential hazards associated with incompatible chemicals being combined.

 Trent is an Engineering Intern (EI) and has received the Graduate Process Safety Certificate from the Mary Kay O’Connor Process Safety Center at Texas A&M University.